codio/site/source/docs/annotations/index.html.markdown

 full_width: true
 ---

-**IMPORTANT: Codio:Annotations is currently in QA.
-The first Beta version will be available on May 1st.
-This documentation has been released in order to provide advanced information.**

 ![Codio Annotations](/img/docs/ca-popup-window.png)

 Codio Annotations is a set of features within the Codio IDE that lets you create rich, interactive code samples and documentation for a project in any programming language.